-Course title & Code Credits Credi t distribut course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) Basic Instrumentation and Measurement Techniques ELDSC-4 4 3 0 1 Course Admission Eligibility Nil
+Course title & Code Credits Credi t distribut course ion of the Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ the course Practice (if any) Basic Instrumentation and Measurement Techniques ELDSC-4 4 3 0 1 Course Admission Eligibility Nil

 The objective of this subject is to provide insight into electronic instruments being used in the industries and labs.
 It details the basic working and use of different instruments used for measuring various physical quantities.
 Also, it details the identification, classification, construction, working principle and applications of various transducers used for displacement, temperature, pressure and intensity measurement.